Select a topic for more information:

-- Any graduate student working as an RA or TF must speak with Mirtha Cabello.
+- Any graduate student working as an RA or TF must speak with Despina.

 - When requesting that a student work with you, please be sure to have accounting information available.

 Appointments: Hiring Researchers and Visitors

 Documentation requirements are listed in our hiring guide.
-For more detailed information, please be sure to speak with Nate directly.
+For more detailed information, please be sure to speak with Despina directly.

 - Early notification

-- Please contact Nate as soon as you are thinking of hiring a researcher or appointing a visitor to join your research program.
+- Please contact Robyn as soon as you are thinking of hiring a researcher or appointing a visitor to join your research program.